Ryanmcl19/sql-data-analysis-project/README.md

 # sql-data-analysis-project
 Welcome to my Data Analytics Project!
 This is a continuation of my Data Warehousing Project that I made while following my online SQL course created by [Data With Baraa](https://github.com/DataWithBaraa).
 Using the data tables and views from the previous project, I performed numerous analyses such as database exploration, date range exploration, measure exploration, magnitude analysis, ranking analysis, change over time analysis, cumulative analysis, performance analysis, part-to-whole analysis, and data segmentation. <br>

-## Task descriptions for each analysis
+## Task descriptions For Each Section

 1. **Database Exploration**: Explored all the columns in the database and learned how the data is structured and categorized. <br>
 2. **Date Range Exploration**: Found the oldest/newest orders placed and the oldest/youngest customers.  <br>